anshmDev/FPS-Movement-Unity/README.md

 I will be updating this as much as I can.
 Currently it has only crouch and walking.
 I am planning to implement sprinting, crouch speed change, and prone.

-If you find any bugs or have any suggestions, feel free to post it in the "Issues" tab.
+If you find any bugs or have any suggestions, feel free to post it in the "Issues" and "Pull requests"(Only for changes to code) tab.